18 Critical Rules To Deal With A Crisis/Disaster At Work

 When you are tasked to fix a crisis, the first thing you need to do is try to make a rudimentary assessment of the cause, scale, and duration of the crisis.

-The scale of the problem is also critical to understand, does this affect your team, department, or the whole company.
-Knowing the scale of the problem means when you move ahead to building the crisis response team, you have vital information from where to draw the staff from to potentially fix the issues.
+The scale of the problem is also critical to understand.
+Does this affect your team, department, or the whole company?
+Knowing the scale of the problem means that when you move ahead to building the crisis response team, you have vital information about where to draw the staff to potentially fix the issues.

 Knowing the estimated duration of the crisis is also important.
-Will you be able to fix the problems in a few days, weeks, or even months?
-Knowing this will enable you to set the right expectations on the crisis team and their management, who are freeing up those resources to work the issues.
+Can you fix the problems in a few days, weeks, or even months?
+Knowing this will enable you to set the right expectations for the crisis team and their management, freeing up those resources to work on the issues.

 6. Be Clear About the Stakeholders

 It is important to know exactly who the most important stakeholders are.
-A stakeholder is usually a peer or more senior member of staff that has control of the resources needs to do the job or a vested interest in ensuring the crisis is resolved.
-By including the stakeholders in initial meetings and regularly reporting out to them on the status and any requests for resources or finding you a securing major backing to resolve a crisis.
+A stakeholder is usually a peer or more senior member of staff who has control of the resources needed to do the job or a vested interest in ensuring the crisis is resolved.
+By including the stakeholders in initial meetings and regularly reporting to them on the status and any requests for resources or finding them, you can secure major backing to resolve a crisis.

 7. Assemble the Crisis/Disaster Response Team

 The bigger the issues, the higher profile you need your team to be.
-You will need to raise awareness across the business units and organizations that there is indeed a big problem.
+You must raise awareness across the business units and organizations that there is a big problem.
 As they say in Alcoholics Anonymous, acknowledging that there is a problem is the first step.

 Call and email the managers of the people you will need to utilize to resolve the crisis and provide them with a simple call to action.
-You need [name], for [percent of their time] for the next [X weeks] to perform this [action/role] in the team.
+You need [name] to perform this [action/role] in the team for [percent of their time] for the next [X weeks].

-This is essentially team-building under but under time pressure.
+Forming the Crisis Resolution Teamis essentially team-building but under time pressure.
 But like any team, even this temporary gathering of people needs to go through a process of forming, storming, norming, and performing.

-Take the time in the first meeting to welcome everyone and state the problem.
-You will then need to formally and individually introduce everyone, name, department, role, and say something positive about each person.
+In the first meeting, welcome everyone and state the problem.
+Then, formally and individually introduce everyone, name, department, and role, and say something positive about each person.
 If you do not know many of the people, ask them to introduce themselves and go around the table.
 Take the time to do this; it is important.
-Read our article on managing remote teams for additional information.
+For additional information, read our article on managing remote teams.

 9. Storming The Crisis Team & Understanding the Issue

-The second stage of development of any team is the storming stage.
-This means the people within the team will typically try to find a place where they fit in and work through any issues or disagreements they may have.
+The second stage of any team’s development is the storming stage.
+This means the team members will typically try to find a place where they fit in and work through any issues or disagreements they may have.

-To power through the storming process, you can use the actual crisis for people to vent their issues and get clarification.
+To power through the storming process, you can use the crisis to help people vent their issues and get clarification.

 Explain the crisis and share openly what information you have so far.
-Ask the team members to add any extra thoughts or information they have to help with the assessment.
+Ask the team members to add any extra thoughts or information to help with the assessment.

-Ensure to communicate clearly that the goal of the team is not to apportion blame for the crisis but to resolve the crisis.
+Ensure that the team’s goal is not to apportion blame for the crisis but to resolve it.
 Avoid blamestorming at all costs.

 10. Using Team Work To Resolve Crisis Situations

 No serious crisis is ever solved by one person alone.
-The larger the crisis, the larger the impact usually means you need a larger team to fix it.
+The larger the crisis, the larger the impact, which usually means you need a larger team to fix it.

-You can even manage and resolve a crisis even if you do not have the technical skills to understand it, although having the right skills does help.
+You can even manage and resolve a crisis without the technical skills to understand it, although having the right skills does help.
 That is where teamwork comes in.

 Audible AudiobooksGet 1 Free Blink Audiosummary Every Day for Free